Armed merchantman: Auxiliary cruisers

 To preserve their cover, these ships flew the flags of neutral or occasionally Allied nations.
 They were refueled and provisioned from special supply ships, from Japanese island bases or from prizes they had taken.
 To counter the effectiveness of these disguises, the Allies introduced the check-mate system in 1942 to identify individual ships on a one-by-one basis with the Admiralty in London.

 In one incident, the German Kormoran (ex-merchantman Steiermark) managed to surprise and sink the Australian light cruiser HMAS Sydney, which approached too close, though Kormoran was also sunk in the engagement.
 This was the only occasion in history when an armed merchantman managed to sink a modern warship; in most cases, auxiliary cruiser raiders tried to avoid confrontation with warships.
 Kormoran's attack upon Sydney was motivated by desperation.
 She was not the most successful German raider of World War II (both Atlantis and Pinguin scored higher kill tonnages).
 Another, Stier, was also sunk in a mutually destructive engagement with the American Liberty ship SS Stephen Hopkins.

 The only encounters between Allied and Axis auxiliary cruisers in World War II were all with the raider Thor.
 This small vessel, which captured or sank 22 merchantmen, encountered three British AMCs in her career, defeating RMS Alcantara and HMS Carnarvon Castle and later sinking HMS Voltaire in the Action of 4 April 1941.
 During World War II, German auxiliary cruisers are believed to have either sunk or captured some 800000 LT of Allied shipping.
-Compare to the Q-ship, which was a disguised merchantman for anti-submarine operations.